-Corporal punishment is strictly prohibited as a method of discipline..
-Corporal punishment shall only be administered by a building administrator and only in the presence of at least one other adult employed by the District.
-Reasonable force may be used, when necessary, for the protection of a student or others or property.
+Corporal punishment is strictly prohibited as a method of discipline.
+However, reasonable force may be used, when necessary, for the protection of a student or others or property.
 The District limits the use of seclusion or restraint to situations or conditions in which there is imminent danger of physical harm to self or others.
 Students with disabilities will be disciplined in compliance with state and federal laws per the Individuals with Disabilities Act (IDEA), Section 504 of the Rehabilitation Plan, and any regulations and state and local compliance plans, which includes due process rights as afforded to all students.
 Additionally, a student's Individual Education Plan (IEP), including any portion that is related to past or potentially future violent behavior, will be disclosed to appropriate staff members with a need to know.